The Big Scene

 You can come up with several reasons for both sides of the argument, but the real crux of the argument is what Nintendo will do.
 Bundling the game would essentially define the Wii as Wii Sports.
 If people think they will get it in the bundle, then their immediate experience of the Wii will be formed around the experience they have with Wii Sports.

 This is exactly what Nintendo needs to do if they want to justify their route they took with the Wii and its controller.
-This will show the public that the controller is indeed a worthy way of handling gameplay for video games. → Read the rest
+This will show the public that the controller is indeed a worthy way of handling gameplay for video games. → All the lonely gamers, where do they all belong?

 Weekend Spotlight